easihene/easihene/README.md

 ## 🎓 Education

-- Phd in Geography (Remote Sensing) | University of Manitoba | Sep.
+- PhD in Geography | University of Manitoba | Sep.
 2019 - Feb.
 2024
 - MSc in Applied Geophysics | University of Ghana | Aug.
 2016  - Jun.
 2017
 - BSc in Geological Engineering | University of Mines and Technology | Aug.
 2007  - Jun.
 2011